AUAP/AP2018/README.md

 2. Weekly 4 hours shut up+code or code study group discussion (every Friday 10.00-14.00- Optional in 5361-144)

 ## LEARNING OUTCOMES:
-1. Learn basic concepts in computer programming, such as structures, functions, drawing, arrays, conditional statements, objects, and interactivity.
+1. Learn foundamental concepts in computer programming, such as abstraction, structure, function, iteration, variables and arrays, conditional statements, objects, feedback and interactivity.
-2. Acquire ability to design, read, write and build/develop computational artefacts.
+2. Acquire ability to design, read and write processes via computer code and build/develop computational artefacts.
 3. Integrate practical and theoretical skills to articulte and conceptualize computational artefacts.
 4. Recognize coding practice as a way of thinking and inquiry to understand wider cultural systems (computational thinking).